 Fortran TQSCOM(NCOM, NAMES, STOI, IWSG, IWSE) C-interface tq_scom(TC_INT num,tc_components_strings components,TC_FLOAT stoi,TC_INT iwsg,TC_INT iwse); Full name: Set System Component.
 Purpose: A new set of system components can be defined.
 The new number of components must be the same as previously.
 The number of system components can be changed by suspending a component by "TQCSSC" on page 43.
-Comments: The set of components must be linearly independent.
-The names of the new system components are given in NAMES.
-STOI is a matrix with dimension STOI (1:NCOM,1:NCOM) which gives the stoichiometry of the new components expressed in the old ones.
-The default set for components is taken from in the input thermodynamic data file.
-Legal values for the array elements in NAMES are constituent names.
-The components are numbered as 1 NCOM in the order they are supplied in this call.
-The conversion from component name to index is also done by "TQGSCI" on page 34.
-Example For example, to transform from the components A, B, C to A2B, B4CC2 use the following values of STOI: A2B2.0 1.0 0.0 B4C 0.0 4.0 1.0 C2 0.0 0.0 2.0
+Comments : Arguments Name Туре Value set on call or returned NCOM Integer Set to the number of components.
+NAMES Character24 array Set to component names.
+STOI Double precision matrix Stoichiometry matrix in old components.